onflow/flow-go/pkg/language/docs/language.md

 **not** in the field declaration.
 All fields **must** be initialized in the initializer, exactly once.

-Having to provide intitial values in the initializer simplifies might seem restrictive, however, this ensures that all fields are always initialized in one location, the initializer, and the initialization order is clear.
+Having to provide intitial values in the initializer might seem restrictive, but this ensures that all fields are always initialized in one location, the initializer, and the initialization order is clear.

 The initialization of all fields is checked statically